Battle of Quifangondo: South African artillery and air bombardment

-The ELNA assault
+ELNA assault

 At 7:40 a.m.
 Roberto's force began their advance.
-ELNA's nine Panhard AML armoured cars manned by the Portuguese volunteers emerged from the cover of the palm groves north of Quifangondo and started down the open highway towards the village.
+ELNA's nine Panhard AML-60 and AML-90 armoured cars manned by the Portuguese volunteers emerged from the cover of the palm groves north of Quifangondo and started down the open highway towards the village.
 They were trailed by more ELNA fighters riding in six jeeps and manning 106 mm recoilless rifles.
 The rest of the assault group was trucked as far as Morro de Cal, then dismounted and followed the vehicles on foot.
 Despite the morning's delays, morale was high, as the attackers had been able to see their ultimate objective—Luanda—from Morro de Cal.
 At this point there were about 600 regular ELNA infantry and 700 Zairean paratroops on the road.
 Roberto's remaining troops were held near Morro de Cal in reserve.
+Spikes writes that while on previous forays, ELNA "had advanced cautiously; [on November 10], however, confident they faced an enemy already broken by...constant bombardment, Roberto's army swept down from Morro de Cal, squeezed onto the road and sped forward."
+There was no attempt to disperse the infantry or the vehicles.

-The ELNA column was now within range of the artillery battery of the FAPLA 9th Brigade, but the defenders were under strict orders to hold their fire until the entire attacking force was enclosed within a predetermined kill zone between the lagoon and the shoreline from east to west, or when the vehicles had reached the section of elevated highway over Panguila Lake.
+The ELNA column was soon within range of the artillery battery of the FAPLA 9th Brigade, but the defenders were under strict orders to hold their fire until the entire attacking force was enclosed within a predetermined kill zone between the lagoon and the shoreline from east to west, or when the vehicles had reached the section of elevated highway over Panguila Lake.
 Monteiro "Ngongo" had positioned his six Grad-P rocket launchers over the crest of a hill to protect them from South African and Zairean counter-battery action, but he and a second officer were posted within view of the highway to direct their fire.